 Investment properties are properties which are held either to earn rental income or for capital appreciation or for both.

-Investment properties are stated at cost less accumulated depreciation and accumulated impairment losses.
+The Group uses the cost model to measure its investment properties after initial recognition.
+Accordingly, investment properties are stated at cost less accumulated depreciation and accumulated impairment losses.